What is wealthtech and why does it matter for banks?

 1. Backbase

-Backbase is the AI-powered Banking Platform built for banks and wealth firms that need to unify fragmented systems.
-The platform lets humans and AI agents work together across the complete client lifecycle.
+Backbase is the AI-native Banking OS built for banks and wealth firms that need to unify fragmented operations across the complete client lifecycle.
+Customers, employees, and AI agents work as one - from first onboarding through ongoing relationship management.

-Most wealth firms force advisors to toggle between dozens of apps.
-Backbase provides a single operating system instead.
-This frees your advisors from admin work so they can focus on client relationships.
+Most wealth firms force advisors to toggle between dozens of disconnected apps.
+Backbase replaces that fragmentation with one unified Control Plane.
+Relationship managers work from a single Composable Workspace with full client context - every account, interaction, and opportunity in one place.
+This frees advisors from admin work so they can focus on deepening client relationships.

-Onboard: Digital account opening with automated KYC and suitability checks.
+- Onboard: Digital account opening with automated KYC and suitability checks, governed by Sentinel Decision Authority at every step.

-Engage: A unified client portal with real-time portfolio views and AI-powered insights.
+- Engage: A unified client portal powered by Composable Banking Apps, with real-time portfolio views and AI-powered insights from the Intelligence Layer.

-Optimize: Automated compliance workflows and intelligent document management.
+- Optimize: Automated compliance workflows and intelligent document management, with full Decision Token audit trails for every action.

-Ideal for: Private banks digitizing onboarding, wealth firms capturing multi-generational wealth, and banks consolidating fragmented advisor tools.
+Ideal for: Private banks digitizing onboarding, wealth firms capturing multi-generational wealth transfer, and banks consolidating fragmented advisor tools into one unified workspace.

 Pricing: Contact Backbase for enterprise pricing based on assets under management and deployment model.